DaoCasino/Whitepaper/DAO.Casino WP.md

 3. DAO.Casino Browser 1.0 - a standalone desktop client that addressed Games Certification Contract and assembles the games taking their Ethereum addresses and the frontend stored in IPFS.
 Detailed specs of the browser will be released during the summer 2017.

-In this release a bankroll crowsourcing aspect is completed.
+In this release a bankroll crowdsourcing aspect is completed.
 DAO.Casino protocol is public, and anyone can audit game contracts, but we can’t expect that every player will read the source code.
 For that reason a system for whitelisting audited games is useful.
 Platform operators can use their own Game Certification Contract for the games that they have audited.
 In this period research and testing of possibly better PRNG solutions continues.

 ## 2.3.3.
 Further developments

 First releases of DAO.Casino are focusing on Ethereum powered components and a client - a browser that allows to navigate games without centrally hosted UI.
 After those components are implemented and tested the focus of the project should shift towards onboarding new developers and making the system more appealing to traditional casino operators and more useable.
 Working plan for the end of 2017 beginning of 2018 and onwards:

-* Contracts Opensource Licence based on DAOFactory.
-Smart contracts as any software needs a licence to define the rules of it’s usage, distribution and relations to patented work.
-A unique thing about contracts, that it they can be their own licence and the licence is also a piece of code.
+* Contracts Opensource License based on DAOFactory.
+Smart contracts as any software needs a license to define the rules of it’s usage, distribution and relations to patented work.
+A unique thing about contracts, that it they can be their own license and the license is also a piece of code.
 In the context of gambling games integrated with reward mechanism we are planning to implement a reward based licensing.
-It means that anyone can replicate anyone’s contract within Ethereum to a new address, while the original contract author is still entitled to automatic rewards defined in the licence.
+It means that anyone can replicate anyone’s contract within Ethereum to a new address, while the original contract author is still entitled to automatic rewards defined in the license.

 * Game Factory - a system for secure replication of game contracts based on DAO.Factory